 Those interested in booking a stay at five/6 Hotel Splendour can do so on the Traveloka app.
 Traveloka constantly has some sort of ongoing promotions, with prices so ridiculously low that I’ve personally booked about 90% of my staycations on Traveloka.
-Just for my readers, you guys can use the promo code “WAHTVLKSRV” (if you’re using SRV) and “WAHTVLK” (non-SRV) for $10 off any hotels or attractions purchase with a minimum spending of $100.
-My promo codes are stackable with any of Traveloka’s app or bank coupon codes, so be sure to stack them all for the best deal.
+Just for my readers, you guys can use the promo code “WAHTVLKSRV” (if you’re using SRV) and “WAHTVLK” (non-SRV) for $10 off any hotels or attractions purchase (with a minimum spending of $100) for new users and $5 off any hotels or attractions purchase (with a minimum spending of $50) for existing users.
+The codes are valid till the end of 2022.
 Here’s a pro tip: keep a lookout for Traveloka’s Weekend Flash Sales which occurs every Friday to Sunday for the lowest prices!
 However, this post is not sponsored – I paid my own dime to book the hotel.

 five/6 Hotel Splendour location: